 The practice finds Scriptural imprimatur in Torah, i.e. B’midbar 27:15-23 and D’varim 34:9.
 These passages reflect the סמיכה of Yehoshua bar Nun by Moshe via the laying on of hands.
 Note that “laying on” is also within the semantic range of “סמיכה.”
 This practice is conveyed through the Sanhedrin in Second Temple Times, and some suggest continued beyond the destruction of the Second Temple.

 The process concludes with the proclamation (if the candidate successfully passes), carried over from the ancient formula: “Yoreh?
-Yoreh!
-Yaddin?
-Yaddin!” (“May he decide?
-He may decide!
-May he judge?
-He may judge!”).
-Today, some rabbinical seminaries and yeshivot grant סמיכה לרבנות using this same ancient pronouncement.
+Yoreh! ” (“May he decide?
+He may decide!” signifying fitness as a posek, i.e. "decisor", of halakha).
+Today, several rabbinical seminaries and yeshivot grant סמיכה לרבנות using this same ancient pronouncement.

-Once having received this decree, the candidate (initiate) is certified for the issuing of halakhic judgments (yoreh), ruling in monetary and property disputes (yaddin), and presiding over the training of congregational leaders (zaqenim, morehim, and shammashim).
+Once having received this decree, the candidate (initiate) is certified for the issuing of halakhic judgments (yoreh) and presiding over the training of congregational leaders (zaqenim, morehim, and shammashim).
 Some congregations require סמיכה לרבנות for those who lead the congregation as well.
-Prior to סמיכה לרבנות, the candidate is referred to as “Rav;” afterward, he may use the title of “Rabbi.”
+Prior to סמיכה לרבנות, the candidate is referred to as “Rav (Rab);” afterward, he may use the title of “Rabbi.”

 Those candidates who successfully complete the סמיכה לרבנות we offer will receive a plastic ID card (necessary to gain entry into jails, prisons, and some mental institutions for ministerial service) which includes the ordination date, the ordaining authority, and a personal ID number.